stephenreid321/lumen/README.md

 ### 5. Configuration

-Visit www.yourdomain.org and complete the configuration (don't forget your S3 details).
+Visit www.yourdomain.org and change the admin name, email address and password.
+Click 'Lumen configuration' to complete the configuration.

-You can find an example notification script (VIRTUALMIN_NOTIFICATION_SCRIPT) in `/notify`.
-Visit http://www.yourdomain.org/admin/index/Account and click 'Edit' to find your secret token.

 ### 6. Rake tasks